Peer support services (webpage)

 Can I use my regular treatment or therapy services while I am using a peer support service?

 Yes, peer support services can complement your rehabilitation treatment or therapy.
-However, peer support services should not take the place of medical or allied health treatments and if you have any concerns about engaging with a peer support service or program you should check first with your GP or treating team.
+However, peer support services should not take the place of medical or allied health treatments.
+If you have any concerns about engaging with a peer support service or program you should check first with your GP or treating team.

 Where can I get more information?